equinixmetal-archive/csi-packet/BUILD.md

 ## Supported Platforms

-Packet CSI is supported on Linux only.
+Equinix Metal CSI is supported on Linux only.
 As of this writing, it supports the architectures listed in [arch.txt](./arch.txt).